Message from the Chair

 For more than 80 years, the award-winning physicians in the Department of Urology have delivered innovative care and groundbreaking treatments.

-Established in 1930, the Department of Urology at the University of Minnesota Medical School has a long and illustrious history full of groundbreaking accomplishments.
+The Department of Urology at the University of Minnesota Medical School has a long and illustrious history full of groundbreaking accomplishments.
 Consistently recognized as one of the premier urology departments in the country, we have been at the forefront of urologic patient care, education and teaching for more than eight decades.

 Our department has trained more than 170 residents and fellows over the years.
 Many have gone on to become world leaders in urology today, including Dr. Ralph Clayman, dean at University of California Irvine and Paul Lange, director of the Institute for Prostate Cancer Research of the University of Washington School of Medicine.

 The department’s 23 providers deliver top-notch patient care through University of Minnesota Physicians—our clinical practice made up of more than 700 university doctors.
 Highly trained, they are skilled physicians and surgeons who care for those with the most common and most complex urologic conditions.

 Our combined expertise in treating diseases like prostate cancer and pediatric care is unparalleled.
 We are pioneering the latest urologic treatments and technologies, including robotic and laparoscopic surgeries.